rbnhmll/vue-workshop/vueJS_workshop.md

 ```

 > **Note** ☝
-> Notice that we can reference the property on the data object directly, without having to reference the main `app` object, like `app.data.searchingMessage`.
+> Notice that we can reference the property on the data `Object` directly, without having to reference the main `app` `Object`, like `app.data.searchingMessage`.

 ### Vue Directives (and arguments)